technofocus-pte/dynmc365cntctcntrpvt/Lab Guides/Lab 2 - Manage Copilot features in Customer Service.md

 4. You will find the **Environment URL** under **Details**.
 This will take you to Customer Service page.

-5. One the Power Platform admin center page, scroll down until you see the **Generative AI features** card.
+5. On the Power Platform admin center page, scroll down until you see the **Generative AI features** card.
 Now, select **Edit**.

     ![A screenshot of a computer Description automatically